Mush-iii/RUNEAutoCracker/README.md

 ## How It Works

-1. **Locate Steam API DLLs** — Recursively scans the game folder for `steam_api.dll` and `steam_api64.dll`
+1. Recursively scans the game folder for `steam_api.dll` / `steam_api64.dll`
-2. **Remove SteamStub DRM** — Runs Steamless CLI on every `.exe` to strip SteamStub protection (or deploys the SteamStub patcher DLL)
+2. Strips SteamStub DRM via Steamless CLI or the standalone patcher
-3. **Deploy emulator** — Backs up original DLLs (renamed with the configured suffix) and copies emulator files into the game directory, writing the AppID, API version, and DLC list into the emulator config
+3. Backs up the original DLLs and deploys the emulator files, writing AppID, API version, and DLC list into the config
-4. **Generate interfaces** — Extracts Steam interface version strings from the original DLL binary and injects them into the emulator config
+4. Extracts Steam interface strings from the original DLL and injects them into the emulator config
-5. **Package (optional)** — In Crack-Only or Both mode, builds a zip containing only the crack files
+5. *(Optional)* Packages a `Crack.Only.zip` containing just the crack files

 ## Privacy

-- Network requests are made only to `store.steampowered.com` (game/DLC data) and the configured GitHub release URL (emulator updates)
-- Nothing is logged or sent to any third-party service
+Network requests go only to `store.steampowered.com` (game/DLC data) and the configured GitHub release URL (emulator updates).
+Nothing is logged or sent anywhere else.

 ## License